Mrso736/Seduction/Chapters/1-Mindset.md

 ___
-# CHAPTER 1: Charismatic Mindset
+# CHAPTER 1: Confident and Charismatic Mindset

 _“we all love ourselves more than other people, but care more about their opinion than our own.” - Marcus Aurelius_

 ___

-Charisma starts from within.
-Before you can project Charisma, you must first cultivate the right internal state.
+Charisma begins with an internal foundation of self-confidence.
+Before you can project Charisma, you must first cultivate the right internal state, but what is confidence exactly?
+The Latin word for confidence is, 'Fiducia', which means 'trust', referring to how self-assured someone is in their own abilities—feeling good about their skills and capabilities.

+When we break down charisma into its three elements: "Presence", "Power", and "Warmth", confidence itself is a combination of both "Presence" and "Power".
+Presence is the mental aspect of confidence, being in the moment, not trapped inside your own head but actively focused on what is happening around you.
+Power, on the other hand, is the physical manifestation of confidence (which will we will be talking about in chapter 2).
+People tend to assess someone's confidence/power based on how they present themselves—their body language, their poise, and their overall demeanor.

 Every moment, whether you're aware of it or not, your inner state shapes your external presence through subtle but powerful cues—your posture, the tone of your voice, and the energy you emit.
 Mastering your inner world lays the vital foundation for outer charismatic expression.

 &nbsp;

 # 1: Presence

 Knowing your internal world starts with one key insight upon which all charisma is built: your mind can’t tell fact from fiction, imagining oneself performing an activity activates parts of the brain that are used in actually performing the activity.